 The most dramatic waterfall in Yosemite National Park (and the whole of North America) boasts a neck-craning drop of 2,425 feet (739 m) from the top of the Upper Fall to the base of the Lower Fall.
 Famous for its colorful rainbows that occasionally form in the mist rising from the foaming water, the towering mountainside waterfall is on the bucket list of all photographers and summons adventurers from all over the world.

-When is the best time to visit Yosemite Falls
+Best time to visit Yosemite Falls

 Even though Yosemite Falls flows from November to July, the best time to see the thundering water is from April to June when snowmelt accounts for the greatest volume of water flowing.
 The April–June period is also the moonbow season at Yosemite Falls.
 May gets the credit for the most impressive runoff.
 The price of watching the falls at this time of the year is running into crowds of people, which are usually at their peak attendance during this time of the year too.
 By late August, Yosemite Falls may only trickle or dry out completely.